 - your medical care and treatment;

-- whether you should have life-sustaining treatment, but only if you have given express permission for this.
+- whether you should have life-sustaining treatment, but only if you have given express permission.

 What do you need to consider when making a lasting power of attorney?

-In this lasting power of attorney guide, the first thing we recommend you think about before making an LPA is who you want to act as your attorney(s), and how you would like them to make decisions for you.
+In this lasting power of attorney guide, the first thing we recommend you consider before making an LPA is who you want to act as your attorney(s), and how you would like them to make decisions for you.

-When choosing your attorney(s), it is important that you consider the following:
+When choosing your attorney(s), you must consider the following: